Sidememory/sidemem/README.md

 -------------------

 And now for a special message to the morons who works at youtube's trust and safety team.
 Punishing me for saying "All bilionaires are buddies with Epstein, change my mind" demonstrates two things: You guys at youtube are perverts protecting perverts.
+You guys at youtube are brainless tormentors censoring for insignificant things like spending more than 12 hours connected.
 I hope Google goes bankrupt.